Older People: Prosecuting Crimes against

 The question of whether a person lacks capacity within the meaning of the Act is to be decided on the balance of probabilities: section 2(4).
 Accordingly, there must be evidence to support the fact that the person lacked mental capacity at the time the offence was committed against him/her.

 Even if the victim has capacity, it will still be an offence if the person who has the care of him/her reasonably believed he/she lacked capacity and ill-treated or neglected him/her.
-Reasonable belief means that, in all the circumstances, a reasonable person would believe that the victim lacked capacity.
+Reasonable belief' means that, in all the circumstances, a reasonable person would believe that the victim lacked capacity.

 The Act applies to everyone who looks after or cares for someone who lacks mental capacity.
-This includes both those who have the day-to-day care of that person as well as those who only have very short term care, whether they are family carers, professional carers or other carers: see Annex B of this Guidance and see also the Code of Practice for the Mental Capacity Act for further guidance.
+This includes both those who have the day-to-day care of that person as well as those who only have very short term care, whether they are family carers, professional carers or other carers: see the 'Code of Practice for the Mental Capacity Act' for further guidance'.

-Offences of ill-treatment and wilful neglect are continuing offences: R. v.
-Hayles 1 Q.B.
+Offences of ill-treatment and wilful neglect are continuing offences: R v Hayles 1 Q.B.
 364, 53 Cr.App.R.
-36, CA.
+36 CA.

 Section 127 Mental Health Act 1983 (Ill-treatment of Patients with Mental Disorder)

 Section 127 deals with the ill-treatment or wilful neglect of mentally disordered patients within hospitals or nursing homes or otherwise in a person's custody or care.

-The Director's consent is required for such prosecutions: section 127(4).
+The Director's Consent is required for such prosecutions: section 127(4).

 "Patient" is defined in s.145 of the Act as "a person suffering or appearing to be suffering from a mental disorder".